kai-maru9/MMAccel/README.md

 Simply said, this is an MMD plugin that allows you to set keybinds.
 Written in Rust (Not l33tcode which is sad), I already explained what it does.
 This is a translation effort, primarily using DeepL.
 If you actually do know japanese, contributing is highly appreciated.
 There are no releases yet.
+This program is licensed with the MIT license.
+So is this translation effort.

 # MMAccel